james-card/NanoOs/README.md

 # NanoOs

-A nanokernel for an Arduino Nano.
+A nanokernel multitasking OS for an Arduino Nano.

 ## Goals